GrossDesignCo/concordance-app-poc/public/scripture/numbers/numbers-21/numbers-21.englishNatural.md

 And Drawn-Out (Moses) prayed in unto the people.

 And He-Who-Is (YHWH) said to Drawn-Out (Moses),
-"Make for yourself a burning-one, and place it over a standard; and it shall come about, everyone who is struck, and sees it, will live."
+"Make for yourself an incinerating-one, and place it over a standard; and it shall come about, everyone who is struck, and sees it, will live."